 2. SUBDIVISION CONTROL LAW: When the boundary lines of any lot are altered an application must be filed with the Planning Board.
 There are two types of application:

 a.
 Approval Not Required (ANR) – If land is being divided into separate lots but the applicant believes the division of land does not constitute a “subdivision”, i.e. does not involve new roadways, the applicant must file an ANR with the Town Clerk and request an endorsement of the ANR from the Planning Board.
 An ANR simply means that a full subdivision is not required.
-There is a $25.00 fee.
+There is a $100.00 fee, plus an addition $250 for each new lot that meets frontage requirements.
 (Approval of an ANR does not imply the newly created lot is buildable.
 The enforcement officer makes this determination.)

 b.
 Full Subdivision – If the land is being divided into lots that require construction of roadways a full subdivision is required.
 The deposit is $1,000.00 and certain expenses are borne by the applicant.
 Unlike an ANR subdivided lots must conform to current zoning.

-3. ZONING BYLAW: The current zoning bylaw is available at the Building Commissioners’ Office for a $10.00 fee.
+3. ZONING BYLAW: The current zoning bylaw is available at the Building Commissioners’ Office for a fee or for free online.
 The Building Commissioner is the zoning enforcement officer.
 Under the Zoning By-Law the Planning Board is the permit granting authority for section 40 – Site Plan Review and is the Special Permit Granting Authority for Section 34-1A.1 Section AA Multifamily dwellings in Business Districts.
 The Board also has responsibility to conduct public hearings on proposed zoning amendments.

 a.
 Site Plan Review: Site Plan review is not applicable to single family or two family houses, except if they are part of a proposed subdivision of three or more lots.
 New commercial construction or remodeling or change in use of commercial property resulting in 5,000 sq. ft. of space must file.
 The fee is based upon the Building Commissioner's estimated cost of construction with a maximum fee of $1,000.
-You can find the document, “Site Plan Review
+The document “Site Plan Review Checklist” provides guidance on what is required to submit an application

 b.
 Special Permit Granting Authority: The Planning Board is the Special Permit Granting Authority for Section 34-1A.1 Section AA Multifamily dwellings in Business Districts.
 This section was approved at Annual Town Meeting May 2009.